Module 5 Examples: Unity Specific Tools

 new Sprite (by dragging in an image), rename the Sprite to Egg

-- RedBlock: You create a new ColorsForBlock
+- RedBlock: You

-by RMB and rename the created
+create a new ColorsForBlock by RMB and rename the created

 - Egg: drag to any

-look of a new object
+GameObject::SpriteRenderer to provide the look of a new object

-- RedBlock: drag to any ColorBlock
+- RedBlock: drag to

-to provide the colors for block color-changing
+any ColorBlock to provide the colors for block color-changing

 - Egg: if you change

-the image, ALL gameobject refer to Egg will
+the image, ALL gameobject refer to Egg will change appearance

-- RedBlock: if you change the colors in RedBlock, ALL ColorBlock
+change the colors in RedBlock, ALL ColorBlock referring to RedBlock

-referring to RedBlock will have different
+will have different colors!

-- The three Resources/ColorBlocks are three instances of ColorsForBlocks with modified color values
+Resources/ColorBlocks are three instances of ColorsForBlocks with

-- These are data for ColorBlock-script
+- These are data for

 - Scripts::ColorBlock.cs

-- This was the WhiteMagic.cs script, instead of defining the color
+WhiteMagic.cs script, instead of defining the color data in code, now,

-data in code, now, it has a reference to the ColorsForBlocks, so,
+it has a reference to the ColorsForBlocks,

-- ColorBlock:
+- ColorBlock: defines

-defines the behavior without the actual color data
+the behavior without the actual color data

 - ColorsForBlocks: